 Bryant continues to rise in national rankings.
 In Bryant's U.S. News & World Report peer group, for 2019 we are noted among the top ten of 193 institutions.
 Bryant has also garnered top rankings for transformative teaching, student success, and outcomes.
 The University's dedication to academic excellence is reflected in the No. 7 ranking of schools with "A Strong Commitment to Undergraduate Teaching" and No. 3 ranking as an A+ school for undergraduate students.
 Our International Business program is ranked nationally at No. 25 in a field of some of the most prestigious universities in the country.

 I am proud that Bryant's upward trajectory in these rankings recognizes the innovative education delivered by our expert faculty.
 The entire Bryant community works hard to prepare our students for the kind of success that other schools envy, and our steady rise in these rankings reflects validation by our peers across the country.

-As we reflect on Bryant's many achievements of the past, we reaffirm four goals that we believe reflect both the historical purposes of higher education and the need for future consideration: 1) academic excellence, 2) education of the whole person in a technology-driven environment, 3) building a diverse and inclusive community, and 4) inspiring collective spirit and commitment.
-Within each of these strategic goals we will continue to challenge ourselves with new tactical goals and initiatives which we believe will prepare our students for a successful life and career and make Bryant University an even better educational institution.
+As we reflect on Bryant's many achievements, we have reaffirmed four goals that shape our bold plans for the future: academic excellence, education of the whole person in a technology-driven environment, building a diverse and inclusive community, and inspiring a collegial community.
+Within each of these strategic goals we continue to challenge ourselves with strategies and initiatives which we believe will prepare our students for successful lives and careers.

 Ronald K. Machtley